 The rotation of Icarus has been observed.
-It completes a rotation on its axis every 2.27 days.
+It completes a rotation on its axis every 2.27 hours.

 Icarus has 10 close approaches predicted in the coming decades:

 |June 13, 2043||8,770,867||27.709|

 |June 18, 2062||12,476,902||31.275|

 |June 10, 2071||26,845,106||24.451|

 |June 14, 2090||6,513,194||28.170|

 Icarus's orbit is determined by observations dating back to July 1, 1949.
 It was last officially observed on July 15, 2023.
 The IAU Minor Planet Center records 1,543 observations used to determine its orbit.